Garden Tomb: Skull Hill identified as Calvary

-Motivated by these concerns, some Protestants in the nineteenth century looked elsewhere in the attempt to locate the site of Christ's crucifixion, burial and resurrection.
+In the 19th century, many Protestants who felt that the Church of the Holy Sepulchre could not be the site of Jesus' tomb looked elsewhere in the attempt to locate the site of Jesus' crucifixion, burial and resurrection.

 Otto Thenius

 In 1842, heavily relying on Robinson's research, Otto Thenius, a German theologian and bible scholar from Dresden, was the first to publish a proposal that the rocky knoll north of Damascus Gate, which, as Thenius noticed, resembled a skull, was the biblical Golgotha.
 The site he suggested contains a few natural cavities as well as a man-made cave, which Christians call Jeremiah's Grotto.
-Thenius went so far as to suggest that Jeremiah's Grotto was in fact the tomb of Christ.Thenius, Otto (1842).
-"Golgatha et Sanctum Sepulchrum" (in Latin).
-In Zeitschrift fir die historische Theologie.
+Thenius went so far as to suggest that Jeremiah's Grotto was in fact the tomb of Christ.
 Though his proposal for the tomb of Christ did not have a lasting influence, his proposal for Golgotha was endorsed by several other Protestant scholars and pilgrims.
-Since Golgotha is the Aramaic word for skull, and may perhaps refer to the shape of the place, Thenius concluded that the rocky escarpment was likely to have been Golgotha.
+Since Golgotha is the Aramaic word for 'skull', and may perhaps refer to the shape of the place, Thenius concluded that the rocky escarpment was likely to have been Golgotha.